ga4gh-discovery/ga4gh-case-discovery/example_usage/README.md

 ```

-The `reply` would be, (assuming there was a patient, with a variant in the gene specified)
+A the simplest, with minimum required values, the `reply` would be, (assuming there was a patient, with a variant in the gene specified)

 ```